 Highlights: Sprightly, Loving, Lively

 But that terrier bravery and tenacity is still there beneath those layers of well-groomed fur.
-As their coat is more like human hair, they are a good choice for those who are allergic to pets.
+They look like a lap dog, but they’re very active and energetic.
+As their coat is more like human hair, they are a good choice for those who are allergic to dogs.

 So what was your favorite small dog breed?
 Let us know in the comments section below!